 Taxes are a major business expense, one you should plan for.
 You don’t want a surprise tax bill bleeding money away from an opportunity to invest in something you really need, like new equipment or groceries.

 With planning and professional help, you can take the stress out of filing returns and minimize your tax obligation throughout the year while there’s still time to change course.
 Here are three steps to get you started:

-Ask for help People put off tax planning because it’s complicated and they’re too busy working.
+People put off tax planning because it’s complicated and they’re too busy working.